Normain Heights Historic District

-Normain Heights Historic District is a national historic district located at Mishawaka, St. Joseph County, Indiana.
-The district encompasses 224 contributing buildings and 1 contributing site in a planned post-World War II residential subdivision of Mishawaka.
+Normain Heights Historic District is a national historic district located at Mishawaka, Indiana.
+The district encompasses 224 contributing buildings and one contributing site in a planned post-World War II residential subdivision of Mishawaka.
 It was developed between 1946 and 1951, and includes notable examples of Modern Movement architecture.
 They are in seven house types randomly scattered throughout the district and were designed for families with low-to-moderate incomes.

 It was listed on the National Register of Historic Places in 2002.